ffcg-hackathon/.github/profile/README.md

 # FFCG Test Organization

-Everything in this organization is managed by terraform.
+Everything in this organization is managed by Terraform.

 Departments, Groups, Units, Teams & Members and some repositories